code-dot-org/code-dot-org/SETUP.md

     1. If your PATH is missing `~/.rbenv/shims`, the next two commands might not work.
 Edit your .bashrc to include the following line:
        `export PATH="$HOME/.rbenv/bin:~/.rbenv/shims:$PATH"`, then run `source .bashrc` for the change to take effect (as seen in [this github issue](https://github.com/rbenv/rbenv/issues/877)).
     1. `rbenv rehash`
-1. Install pyenv and pipenv, which will be used later by `rake install` to install python
+1. Install pdm, which will be used later by `rake install` to install python
-    1. Install pyenv: `curl https://pyenv.run | bash``
+    1. `sudo pip3 install --prefix=/usr/local --upgrade pdm`
-    1. Install pipenv: `sudo pip3 install --prefix=/usr/local --upgrade pipenv`
+        - alternatively, if you prefer pipx and have it configured path-wise: `pipx install pdm`
 1. Enable **corepack** to install **yarn**: `corepack enable`
 1. Make it so that you can run apps tests locally
     1. Add the following to `~/.bashrc` or your desired shell configuration file: